Acoustic Emission

 If we record and track this anomaly over time, trend its journey then we will witness the degradation from a very early state before things get bad enough for vibration to be detected readily.

-We have an advanced warning to plan bearing, asset replacements or overhauls in a planned event; maybe in a product change or planned maintenance window.
+We have an advanced warning to a planned bearing change, asset replacement or an overhaul in a planned event; maybe in a product change or planned maintenance window.

 It can also be used as a pure Condition Based Maintenance tool to target a Lubrication program.